 Dropshipping is a form of online retail where you don’t have to handle the products you sell.
+Just make sure you choose a good dropshipping supplier.
 You simply populate your online store with pictures and descriptions but the goods themselves stay in the manufacturer or wholesaler’s warehouse.
 When an order comes through, you send it straight to them to pack and ship to your customer.
 You don’t have to sink tons of cash into inventory, you don’t need a stock room, and you’re freed from logistics.
 This simplicity makes it a good small business idea for beginners.
 Although you can get caught in the middle if there are supply issues, or if your customer needs support with their new product.

 Sell a digital product